ric2b/Vivaldi-browser/chromium/testing/android/docs/instrumentation.md

     //  - ChromeRestriction.RESTRICTION_TYPE_GOOGLE_PLAY_SERVICES
     //    Restricts the test to devices with up-to-date versions of Google Play Services.
     //
+    //  - ChromeRestriction.RESTRICTION_TYPE_OFFICIAL_BUILD
+    //    Restricts the test to official builds as determined by ChromeVersionInfo.isOfficialBuild().
+    //
+    // ui:
-    //  - ChromeRestriction.RESTRICTION_TYPE_PHONE
+    //  - UiRestriction.RESTRICTION_TYPE_PHONE
     //    Restricts the test to phones as determined by DeviceFormFactor.
     //
-    //  - ChromeRestriction.RESTRICTION_TYPE_TABLET
-    //    Restricts the test to tablets as determined by DeviceFormFactor.
-    //
-    //  - ChromeRestriction.RESTRICTION_TYPE_OFFICIAL_BUILD
+    //  - UiRestriction.RESTRICTION_TYPE_TABLET
-    //    Restricts the test to official builds as determined by ChromeVersionInfo.isOfficialBuild(). value = {}
+    //    Restricts the test to tablets as determined by DeviceFormFactor. value = {}
 )
 ```